What is an Annuity: Understanding the basics

 What are the different types of annuities?

 There are two categories of annuities — deferred and immediate — and several types of annuities within each category.
 The most common deferred annuities are fixed annuities and variable annuities.
 Each offer a range of options to meet your needs.
+They also offer the option to annuitize – or convert – your account to a series of guaranteed income payments – for either a specific period of time or for as long as you live during retirement.

 Deferred annuities

 • Variable annuities: Offer growth potential from the underlying funds you choose.
 In addition, they provide a guaranteed death benefit for your beneficiaries.
-They also offer the option to annuitize.

-• Fixed index annuities credit interest based on the performance of indexes using a cap or spread.
+• Fixed index annuities: Credit interest based on the performance of indexes using a cap or spread.

 Immediate annuities